QNetITQ/WaveFox/README.md

 - `Style.Win11-Mica-Acrylic`

 ### Toolbar Transparency
 It is possible to make the toolbar translucent.
-This can be useful if you want to extend the use of system effects like Windows 7 Aero / Windows 11 Mika / MacOS Vibrancy.
+This can be useful if you want to extend the use of system effects like Windows 7 Aero / Windows 11 Acrylic / MacOS Vibrancy / Linux.
 Works only with the system theme.

 ##### Toolbar Transparency
 ![изображение](https://user-images.githubusercontent.com/85301851/165526704-4f7486c4-f330-4c86-a25d-6ed8ab2affe4.png)